-A charity's entry on the Charity Commission website includes its name, correspondence address, objects (purpose), governing document (constitution and any amendments to it) and names of its trustees.
-The Charity Commission issues to every charity an Annual Return on which these details can be provided.
+uAcharity's entry on the Charity Commission website includes its name, correspondence address, objects (purpose), governing document (constitution and any

 25. Minutes

 The trustees must keep minutes of all:

 - appointments of officers and other trustees made by the trustees; - (2) proceedings at meetings of the charity; - (3) meetings of the trustees and committees of trustees including: - (a) the names of the trustees present at the meeting; - (b) the decisions made at the meetings; and - (c) where appropriate the reasons for the decisions.